jghoman/slider/src/site/markdown/building.md

 This creates an expanded version of Hadoop.
 You can now actually run Hadoop from this directory.
 Do note that unless you have the native code built for your target platform, Hadoop will be slower.
-For installations, use the Apache Hadoop 2.2 package or Hortownworks HDP-2.0.

 ## building a compatible HBase version